What Are Primary And Secondary Emotions

 Secondary emotions can also be divided into instrumental emotions.
 These are unconscious and habitual.
 We learn instrumental emotions as children as a form of conditioning.
-When we cry a parent comes to soothe us, so we learn to use the facial expressions and response associated with crying when we need that soothing or sense of security.
+When we cry a parent comes to soothe us; so, we learn to use the facial expressions and response associated with crying when we need that soothing or sense of security.

 How To Tell The Difference?

 For children, and even some adults, who struggle to identify their emotions one of the easiest ways to differentiate between primary and secondary emotions is to use flashcards.
 A flashcard can have several feelings on one side (e.g., rage, envy, irritation) and whether they are primary or secondary responses on the back.
-The patient must guess, or make an informed decision, about whether the feelings and emotions are primary or secondary, or identify which primary emotion they belong to.
+The person must guess, or make an informed decision, about whether the feelings and emotions are primary or secondary or identify which primary emotion they belong to.

-What Use Are Primary And Secondary Emotions?
+What Use Are Primary are Secondary Emotions?